• Home

 • The same phrase is used in 1:15 about Jesus who stood among the lampstands.

-• We are reminded John is surrounded with water on Patmos.
+• We are reminded John is surrounded by water on Patmos.

-• The many waters surround as the many nations.
+• The many waters surround the many nations.
 One voice rose above them all.

 • Like the voice of loud thunder: